 - Submit graphics that are disproportionately large for the content.

 Proofreading is solely the authors' responsibility.
-Note that the Editorial Board reserves the right to make revisions to the manuscript and the Publisher may proceed with the publication of your article if no response from the author(s) is received.12.
-Professional Reprints
+Note that the Editorial Board reserves the right to make revisions to the manuscript and Elsevier may proceed with the publication of your article if no response from the author(s) is received.11.2.
+Changes to Authorship

 Professional reprints (which include a cover page) of your article may be ordered from the Publisher at prices based on the cost of production.
 A reprint order and credit card payment form can be downloaded from the Journal’s website at www.jcgg-online.com.13.
 Copyright